- Fast 1 hour 24 minute charging

 The Huawei P20 Pro's camera is an interesting jigsaw puzzle of technology.
 But are its actual, normal images any good?

 For the most part they are great.
-Its 10MP images are sharp and detailed, low on noise.
+Its 10MP images are sharp and detailed, and low on noise.
 The phone handles exposure and dynamic range optimization very well, although at times it can be a little too obsessed with retaining every square inch of highlight, making some parts of a photo look a little dull.

 Thanks to the large main sensor and relatively wide f/1.8 Leica lens, natural bokeh (background blur) is lovely and very pronounced.
 While there’s a great virtual wide aperture mode, you don’t need to use it to isolate near subjects.